Tag Archives: Ra’aya Mehemna

 The lower 7 Sefirot correspond to the 7 Shepherds of Israel

 The Zohar (III, 103b) comes in and tells us that holy figures of the past visit us on Sukkot, and this is the source for ushpizin.
-However, the Zohar only states “Abraham and five other tzadikim”.
-It doesn’t say who the five are directly, but does quote David, Isaac, and Jacob speaking.
+However, the Zohar only states “Abraham and five other tzadikim”, followed by another opinion that it’s “Abraham and five other tzadikim, plus David”.
+The Zohar doesn’t say who those five others are directly, but does quote Isaac and Jacob speaking.
 The whole passage itself comes from the mouth of Ra’aya Mehemna, the “Faithful Shepherd”, who is Moses.
-Right before this, Aaron is mentioned in passing, for it was in his merit that the Clouds of Glory—which the sukkah is likened to—appeared in the Wilderness.
+Right before this, Aaron is mentioned, for it was in his merit that the Clouds of Glory—which the sukkah is likened to—appeared in the Wilderness.
 The only one missing is Joseph.
 However, the Zohar always parallels such things to the Sefirot, and the six righteous figures are meant to correspond to the six Sefirot of Zeir Anpin, from Chessed to Yesod.
 The figure that always stands in for Yesod is Yosef haTzadik.
 David, meanwhile, is always paralleled to the seventh Sefirah of Malkhut.
 In this way, we find our Seven Shepherds, as we know them, in the Zohar.

 The Anti-Ushpizin